 The maximum value of one Fellowship is £5,000.
-Applications can be made at any time but must be submitted a minimum of 8 weeks before the proposed visit to allow time for the Educational Subcommittee to assess the application.
+Applications can be made at any time but must be submitted a minimum of 8 weeks before the proposed visit to allow time for the Innovation Subcommittee to assess the application.

-Regulations for the Fellowships:
+Conditions and Regulations for the Fellowships:

 - BDIAP Educational Fellowships are available for a period of study up to twelve months.
 It will be seen as an advantage if the fellowship is for an additional stipend and/or travel expenses to augment salary paid by the present employer.